hayamdk/nev2nef/readme.md

 - All metadata (such as shutter-speed, f-number, or ISO sensitivity) of generated NEF file will be derived from template NEF file.

 # Known issue
-- Currently, 5.4K raw is not supported by Adobe DNG Converter.
+- Currently, 5.4K/6.0K raw is not supported by Adobe DNG Converter. (need patch)